 Types of Registration

-Dog, Companion Pending Registration, Foundation Pending Registration, and Offspring of
+Registration, Foundation Pending Registration, Offspring of Foundation Pending Registration

 Litters from two HSDAA Certified parents are automatically eligible for registration with